-EOF and CCA analysis unveiled the lack of dynamic consistency between reconstructions and the weak explanatory power of dominant canonical pairs.
-Although this is not surprising, it highlights the large uncertainties in our estimates about past climates.
-This further implies that we should not expect to understand past climate changes based on one data source alone.
-On the other hand, the plausibility of simulated dynamics has to be assessed through tests with proxy-based hypotheses.
-Other assessments of consistency among independent reconstructions have been carried out in the
+- 660 EOF and CCA analysis unveiled the lack of dynamic consistency between reconstructions and the weak explanatory power of dominant canonical pairs.
+Although this is not surprising, it highlights the qualitative character of reconstructions based on environmental and documentary proxies and the large uncertainties in our estimates about past climates.
+This further implies that we are unlikely about should not expect to understand past climate changes based on one data source alone.
+On the - other hand, the plausibility of simulated dynamics has to be assessed through tests with proxy-based hypotheses.

-- 595 literature.
-Casty et al. (2007) employed gridded reconstructions of SAT, precipitation and geopotential height at 500 hPa to investigate combined patterns of climate variability over Europe for the 1766-2000 period.
+Other assessments of consistency among independent reconstructions have been carried out in the literature.
+Casty et al. (2007) employed gridded reconstructions of SAT, precipitation and Geopotential geopotential height at 500 hPa to investigate combined patterns of climate variability over Europe

+- 670 for the 1766-2000 period.
 A prominent difference with the data sets employed in the present analysis is that the three reconstructions employed by Casty et al. (2007) use completely independent indicators, entirely based on instrumental data for each variable.
-This reduces the length of the reconstructions, - 600 but in turn ensures independence, which enabled the authors to evaluate the consistency between reconstructions through EOF analysis applied to the combined fields of the three variables.
-The authors reported similar NAO-like behaviour as that described in this study for the observations and simulations, with the large-scale flow driving seasonal temperature and precipitation over Europe, especially in winter.
+This reduces the length of the reconstructions, but in turn ensures independence, which enabled the authors to evaluate the consistency between reconstructions though through EOF analysis applied to the combined fields of the three - 675 variables.
+The authors reported similar NAO-like behaviour as that described herein in this study for the observations and simulations, with the large-scale flow driving seasonal temperature and precipitation over Europe, especially in winter.
 They also analysed the co-variability between SAT and precipitation.
-This study - 605 carefully avoids establishing such link, since the data sets used here are not fully independent (both SAT and precipitation reconstructions share some indications).
-However, the CCA approach adopted here allows studying the co-variability between SLP and the other two variables.
-The weaker and physically inconsistent link we identify, especially with respect to the Pauling et al. (2006) reconstruction, raises concerns about the reliability of these reconstructions. - 610 Coordinated reconstruction efforts as, for instance, related to PAGES2k (PAGES 2k Consortium, 2013) will increase the number of available proxy records.
+This study carefully avoids stabilising establishing such link, since the data sets used here are not fully independent (both SAT and precipitation reconstructions share some indications). - 680 However, the CCA approach adopted here allows studying the co-variability between SLP and the other two variables.
+The weaker and physically inconsistent link we identify, especially with respect to the Pauling et al. (2006) reconstructionsreconstruction, raises concerns about the reliability of these reconstructions.

+Coordinated reconstruction efforts as, for instance, related to PAGES2k (PAGES 2k Consortium, 2013) will increase the number of available proxy records.
 This, in conjunction with newly developed reconstruction methods, is expected to provide more realistic uncertainty estimates of the spatial fields and spatially averaged reconstructions.
-In addition, proxy system models (e.g. Evans et al., 2013) will provide a better basis for proxy-model comparison as they enable a direct modelling - 615 of the proxy under consideration within the virtual world of a climate model.
+In addition, proxy system models (e.g. Evans et al., 2013) will provide a better basis for proxy-model comparison as they enable a direct modelling of the proxy under consideration within the virtual world of a climate model.
 This may help to evaluate e.g. the stationarity of proxy-climate relationships and the different sources and degrees of uncertainty implicit in empirical reconstruction methods.